fossasia/wp-tweet-feed-plugin/readme.txt

 The simplest form of this would be `[twitter-widget username="yourTwitterUsername"]` However, there are more things you can control.

+* username - A Twitter username to pull a feed of Tweets from.
+The user needs to be authenticated.
+* list - A Twitter list id owned by one of the users you've authenticated.
 * before_widget - This is inserted before the widget.
 * after_widget - This is inserted after the widget, and is often used to close tags opened in before_widget
 * before_title - This is inserted before the title and defults to <h2>